 Barley

-- Pearl barley or pearled barley is the most commonly sold barley in stores.
-It has the outer husk and bran layer stripped away, so it’s not quite as healthy as hull barley.
+- Pearl barley or pearled barley is the most commonly sold barley in a grocery store.
+It is filling and has a slightly nutty flavor and chewy texture.
+The outer husk and bran layer is stripped away, so it’s not quite as healthy as hulled barley and not considered a whole grain.

 - You can use either type of barley in the recipe.
-Hull barley will need at least 1 hour of cooking time.
+Hulled barley will need at least 1 hour (or more) of cooking time.
 Pearly barley will need about 45 minutes.

-- Note that barley is not gluten free.
+- Note that barley is not a gluten-free grain.

 Beans